FilipPalusinski/w3r-Java-Programming-Exercises/README.md

 # w3r-Java-Programming-Exercises
 "Programming is a skill best acquired by practice and example rather than from books." ~ Alan Turing

-In this repo I keep my Java Exercises that I done for my self practise.
+In this repo I keep my Java Exercises that I done for myself practise.
 The exercises are from: https://www.w3resource.com/java-exercises/